Buenas Noches

 Buenas Noches (Spanish for "Good Night") is the second studio album by Canarian rapper Quevedo.
 Released on 22 November 2024 through Rimas label, it features collaborations with Rels B, Aitana, Pitbull, Yung Beef, La Pantera, De La Ghetto, Rosé and Sech.

 Buenas Noches spawned two singles prior to its release.
 "Duro" was released as the album's lead single on 31 October 2024.
 His first release in almost a year following a social media blackout.
 It reached second place in its second week on the Promusicae charts.
 On 22 November 2024 its second single "Buenas noches" was released alongside the album.

 Background

-Quevedo rose to global attention and success when he released his Bizarrap session.
-Followed by the release his studio album Donde quiero estar (2022) which installed him as one of the "Spanish rising stars".
-Quevedo's first album features «Ahora Qué» in which he stated «2021 sowing, 2022 collecting, 2023 crowning, 2024 disappearing».
-But prior to Buenas noches’ release he muted the «disappearing» word from the song, leading some to suspect he was going to release an album.
+Quevedo rose to global attention and success when he released his Bizarrap session followed by the release of his studio album Donde quiero estar (2022).
+Quevedo's first album features "Ahora Qué" in which he stated "2021 sowing, 2022 collecting, 2023 crowning, 2024 disappearing".
+Prior to Buenas Noches release he muted the "disappearing" word from the song, leading some to suspect he was going to release an album.

 In 2023, Quevedo released stand-alone single "Columbia" whose chorus included the phrase "Buenas Noches" (Good night).